 This article contains "Encanto" spoilers.

-(SPOT.ph) "We don't talk about Bruno," sang the magical Madrigal clan in one of the viral sections of Disney's Encanto, a reflection of how tightly-knit families avoid discussing difficult topics, even if it means resolving years of conflict.
+"We don't talk about Bruno," sang the magical Madrigal clan in one of the viral sections of Disney's "Encanto", a reflection of how tightly-knit families avoid discussing difficult topics, even if it meant resolving years of conflict.

-The toxic atmosphere from such forced silence struck a chord with Filipinos on social media, who find catharsis on how Encanto deals with mental health issues in the context of family, from struggling with perfectionism to constantly grappling to prove one's worth.
+The toxic atmosphere from such forced silence struck a chord with Filipinos on social media, who find catharsis on how "Encanto" deals with mental health issues in the context of family, from struggling with perfectionism to constantly struggling to prove one's worth.

 Uncle Bruno was left to live in the attic with rats after his gift, seeing the future, foretold of a catastrophe that would destroy the Madrigal mansion.
 While separated by the Pacific Ocean, the Philippines and Colombia, where the movie is set, have a shared heritage of Spanish colonial rule that puts family above all else.

 Talking about Bruno and his apocalyptic vision is too traumatic or uncomfortable for the family, clinical psychologist Joseph Marquez told reportr.
 However, putting up a front that "everything is fine" alienates family members who are misunderstood, as in Bruno's case, he said.

 Why It's Hard but Important to Discuss Death with Loved Ones